A project proposal is how you can get management to act on your ideas. They’re the bottom-up version of a project request form.

 It might seem like overkill to lay out the teams involved and how much time they will be spending on the various stages, but remember that your proposal probably isn’t the only thing that they could be doing.
 You’re not only asking for those teams to spend time completing your tasks, but you’re also justifying why they should not be spending that time on another project.

-Demonstrate how progress will be monitored
+✍️⬇️ Demonstrate how project progress will be monitored (click to expand)

-You need to show (again, using language and concepts that your audience understands) how the project will be monitored as it progresses, and therefore how you will be able to detect problems at the earliest possible opportunity.
-This will also reassure your audience that they will be receiving regular updates on the project, and that the tasks you’ve laid out will be carried out correctly (since they are being monitored).
+You need to show (again, using language and concepts that your audience understands) how the project will be monitored as it progresses and, therefore, how you will be able to detect problems at the earliest possible opportunity.
+This will also reassure your audience that they will be receiving regular updates on the project and that the tasks you’ve laid out will be carried out correctly (since they are being monitored).

 In other words, this is your opportunity to limit human error in your proposal’s success by closely tracking its progress.
 All you have to do is show the chain of command and how everything will be tracked.

 ✍️⬇️ Provide a conclusion that recaps key points (click to expand)